Park Status: Open

 Trials are currently underway in AF/KP to find methods of control that don’t damage the existing environment with chemicals or large machinery trying to dig it out.
 You will see signs and patches of cut covered ad dried reeds across the park.
 These are trials plots looking at how we can manage this plant.
 Other trials work is being done in areas outside of the park by other entities.
 There is also a mapping program taking place to try and understand how far this weed has spread across the Region.
 Phragmites karka can be seen in the lower reaches of the Rangitikei and Whangaehu rivers, the Makino stream in Feilding, the Oroua river in patches, in the Horowhenua region and even down as far as Kapiti.
 It has been found on the foreshore around the Foxton area and on top of sand dunes at Tangimoana.

-Download Phragmites report
+Download Phragmites report (2022 to 2024)

 The reed is the most visible part of the plant.